hipercompl/fbdb/doc/fbdb_guide.md

 In such cases, it is more efficient to prepare a statement once, and then execute it multiple times, substituting different values for query parameters with each execution.

-FbDb, starting with version 1.3, allows the application code to *prepare* a query in a separate step, and then to *executing* it as many times, as necessary, each time providing a different set of parameter values.
+FbDb, starting with version 1.3, allows the application code to *prepare* a query in a separate step, and then to *execute* it as many times, as necessary, each time providing a different set of parameter values.

 To prepare a statement, you need a `FbQuery` object, which you obtain as usual, by calling the `FbDb.query` method on an open attachment.
 Then, you call the `prepare` method on the query, providing an SQL statement to be parsed and prepared by the Firebird database server.
 The statement may contain any number of the `?` parameter placeholders.